Gingerbread rice pudding with cranberry compote

 Step 1 of 14:

-It's best to prepare the cranberries the day before.
-For the cranberries, boil the water with sugar until the sugar has dissolved and a syrup has formed.
-Let the syrup cool for 10 minutes and pour it into a preserving jar or similar (the jar should ideally have a capacity of 800-1000ml).
+It’s best to prepare the cranberries the day before.
+For the cranberries, bring the water and sugar to a boil until the sugar has dissolved and a syrup has formed.
+Let the syrup cool for 10 minutes and pour it into a preserving jar or similar (the jar should ideally have a capacity of 800-1000 ml).

 Step 2 of 14:

-Wash the cranberries and put them in the preserving jar, then stir everything together.
+Wash the cranberries, add them to the preserving jar, and stir everything together.
 Once the syrup has cooled, seal the jar.
-Let the cranberries steep for at least 4-5 hours or preferably overnight – it's best to shake the jar occasionally so that all the cranberries are well covered with syrup again.
+Let the cranberries steep for at least 4-5 h, or preferably overnight - it’s best to shake the jar from time to time so all the cranberries are well coated with syrup again.

 Step 3 of 14:

-Next, drain the cranberries well in a sieve (not too long, otherwise they will all stick together).
-Place half of the cranberries on a shallow plate with a rim or similar, sprinkle with fine sugar, and mix the cranberries with the sugar so that the cranberries are well coated with sugar on all sides.
+Then drain the cranberries well in a sieve (not for too long, otherwise they will all stick together).
+Place half of the cranberries on a deep plate with a rim or similar, sprinkle with fine sugar, and toss the cranberries with the sugar so they are well coated on all sides.

 Step 4 of 14:

-Then let them dry on a wire rack and sugar the second batch.
+Then leave them to dry on a wire rack and sugar the second batch.

 Step 5 of 14: